kchalasa/GeorgiaHSShinyApp/Presentation/index.md

 Average Scores for Top Performing Schools by Assessment

-Note: Page under contruction - functionality can be viewed using runDeck()]
+Note for R Fans: Page under construction - functionality can be viewed using runDeck()]

 <div class="row-fluid">
   <div class="span4">